-Nanoxia Deep Silence 4, as it’s name suggests, was crafted with the sole purpose of being quiet as a mouse.
-This silence-focused case is a well-balanced Micro ATX case that’s affordably priced and even accommodates some of the biggest, most powerful graphics cards with its spacious interior.
-The fact that you’ll rarely hear it go above 30 decibels is just icing on the very taciturn cake.
+As its name suggests, the Nanoxia Deep Silence 4 has the sole purpose of being quiet as a mouse.
+This silence-focused case is a well-balanced Micro ATX chassis that’s affordably priced, without sacrificing room for expansion.
+That’s right you can fit even the biggest, most powerful graphics cards in the Nanoxia Deep Silence 4.
+The fact that you will never hear it go above 30 decibels is just icing on the very taciturn cake.

 - This product is only available in the US and UK at the time of this writing.
 Australian readers: check out a fine alternative in the Phanteks Evolv Shift X.